Beter Bed: History

 In 2014 Beter Bed entered the French market when it started a pilot under the name Literie Concorde.
 At the end of 2015 this retail format operated two stores.
 The operations in France were to be expanded with the opening of another five to ten stores within the next years.

 In September 2015 it was disclosed that Beter Bed was to acquire the Austrian retailer BettenMax with the intention of turning the existing BettenMax stores into stores of Matratzen Concord.
 This increased the number of Matratzen Concord stores in Austria to 86, making Matratzen Concord market leader in that country.
 The acquisition was finalised on 22 October 2015.

 On 3 June 2016 Beter Bed announced its take-over of Swedish retailer Sängjätten.
 Sängjätten owns 16 stores and has nine franchise partners.
 On 20 June the acquisition was completed.

 After seven years as CEO of Beter Bed Holding Ton Anbeek left the company on 1 November 2017 to become CEO of Accell Group.

 During 2017 all activities of the French subsidiary Literie Concorde were terminated.

 On 16 January 2018 it was reported that John Kruijssen will become the new CEO of Beter Bed Holding as of 1 April 2018.

 CFO Bart Koops announced on 1 May 2018 that he would be resigning from his post as of 1 August 2018, and on 27 July 2018 it was reported that Hugo van den Ochtend would become his successor as of 1 September 2018.

 On 28 September 2018 it was reported that Beter Bed had completed the sale of their Spanish subsidiary El Gigante del Colchón to Spanish competitor Evolución del Descanso with effect of 1 November 2018.

 On 17 October 2018 Beter Bed disclosed that subsidiary Matratzen Concord, active in Germany, Austria and Switzerland, would close 178 of its stores as part of a restructuring and re-organisation programme.
 The closures were implemented during the remaining months of 2018.
 However, as a result of the unexpectedly slow recovery of Matratzen Concord and the ensuing financial obligations Beter Bed decided on 25 June 2019 to sell Matrazen Concord, either partially or fully.
-On 14 October 2019 Beter Bed announced that Hong Kong based private equity company Magical Honour Limited Limited intended to buy the whole of Matratzen Concord for the sum of 5 million euros.
+On 14 October 2019 Beter Bed announced that Hong Kong based private equity company Magical Honour Limited intended to buy the whole of Matratzen Concord for the sum of 5 million euros.
 At the same time Magical Honour Limited would invest in Beter Bed by acquiring 2.15 million of Beter Bed shares valuing 5 million euros.
 The transaction was to be completed by the end of 2019 the latest.
 During an extraordinary general meeting held on 26 November 2019 the shareholders approved the transaction.
 On 3 December 2019 Magical Honour Limited became the largest single shareholder of Beter Bed N.V.